Let It Ride (Bachman–Turner Overdrive song)

 "Let It Ride" is a 1974 single by Bachman-Turner Overdrive, written by Randy Bachman and Fred Turner, with the latter providing lead vocals.
 It was first recorded for the 1973 album Bachman–Turner Overdrive II.
 The single peaked at No. 23 on the U.S. Billboard Hot 100 on April 27, 1974 (making it BTO's first Top 40 song in the US), and spent two weeks at No. 14 on the Cash Box Top 100.
 In Canada, the song reached No. 3.

 Background

 The tune was inspired by a traffic incident.
-While on tour in 1973 supporting The Doobie Brothers, the band was on a highway in their tour bus and got boxed in by a couple of trucks.
-When the bus and the trucks reached a rest area, the musicians confronted the truck drivers, who responded by saying the band members should settle down and just let it ride.
+While on tour in 1973 supporting The Doobie Brothers, the band was on a highway in the Band’s AMC station wagon with Manitoba license plates and got boxed in by a couple of trucks.
+When the station wagon and the trucks reached a rest area, the musicians confronted the truck drivers, who responded by saying the band members should settle down and just let it ride.